 In São Paulo, the research will combine quantitative and qualitative methodologies, action research, ethnography, population surveys and geomapping, in addition to the construction of a relational mapping of the Heliópolis territory.
 The study seeks to understand how racism and other vulnerabilities affect the population, investigating experiences, trajectories, stigma, quality of life and barriers to accessing health and mental health services, social assistance and education.

-In summary, the ORÍ Group – Racism and Social Inequalities in Mental Health in Heliópolis and Bahia, aims to generate robust evidence to recognise racism as a social determinant of health and mental health and to support more inclusive, culturally sensitive and territorially contextualised policies and practices.
+In summary, the NIHR Global Health Research Group on Racism and Social Inequalities in Mental Health in Brazil (ORI), aims to generate robust evidence to recognise racism as a social determinant of health and mental health and to support more inclusive, culturally sensitive and territorially contextualised policies and practices.

 These choices reflect the diversity of Black experiences in Brazil: traditional communities, peripheral urban territories and institutions.

-The development of ORÍ will take place over four years, between 2024 and 2028, in a continuous process of dialogue with communities, data collection and analysis, joint strategy building and dissemination of results.
-In addition to producing knowledge, the project aims to intervene in reality, supporting community mental health campaigns, anti-racist training for professionals, the production of educational materials, artistic workshops and the creation of care networks.
-At all stages, Community Advisory Groups will play a central role, ensuring that local voices and needs guide the direction of the research.
+The development of ORI will take place over four years, between 2024 and 2028, through sustained community engagement and involvement from data collection methods and analysis to co-production of strategies, interventions, and dissemination.
+To achieve this, we have set up four Community Advisory Groups in each community that the research is to center community voices in ORI.
+In addition to producing knowledge, the project aims to support community mental health campaigns, anti-racist training for professionals, production of educational materials, artistic workshops, and the creation of care networks.
+At all stages, the Community Advisory Groups will play a central role, ensuring that local voices and needs guide the research pathways.

 OBJECTIVES